feelsmandata/feelsmandata.github.io/README.md

   - Collaborating with teams to implement data-driven solutions and improve workflows
   - Creating a scripts to lessen manual mode
   - Creating shapefiles based on the lotplan, map layers and overlapping analysis

+- **Freelance Data Analyst**
+  📖 Data Specialist | Data Analyst
+  *2022 – Present*
+  **Responsibilities:**
+  - Designed and automated ETL/ELT pipelines to extract real estate data from websites (e.g., Pricefinder) and transform it into structured datasets for analysis.
+  - Cleaned, standardized, and integrated property, pricing, and location datasets to ensure data accuracy and consistency across multiple sources.
+  - Developed interactive dashboards in Power BI and Excel, providing actionable insights on market trends, property valuations, and customer behavior.
+  - Applied Python for data preprocessing, feature engineering, and automation of recurring reporting tasks.
+  - Collaborated with stakeholders to identify key metrics (KPIs) such as property pricing trends, demand hotspots, and investment opportunities.
+  - Conducted exploratory data analysis (EDA) to uncover insights that supported decision-making in real estate acquisitions and sales.
+  - Built data-driven reports and visualizations to monitor portfolio performance and market competitiveness.
+  - Ensured data quality and governance by implementing validation checks, logging, and exception handling within pipelines.

 - **AB Surveying and Development**
   📊 GIS | Data Processor | Lidar Processing
   *2017 – 2023*